 Hubspot research found that over 40% of salespeople think that prospecting is the hardest part of their jobs.
 Finding prospects is a tedious, time-consuming process that pulls you away from engaging in sales conversations.
 With a virtual sales assistant, you’ll never have to do prospect research again.

-All you have to do is give them criteria about the types of prospects you’re looking for.
+All you have to do is give your VA criteria about the types of prospects you’re looking for.
 Most of our clients give their VAs the following characteristics:

 - Job title